Collaboration & Resources

 The Power of Partnership

 The Institute and the Cancer Center benefit from Philadelphia’s rich intellectual environment and the many opportunities for collaboration with neighboring academic institutions.
-Wistar is located in West Philadelphia and enjoys extensive collaboration with the University of Pennsylvania’s school of medicine.
+Wistar is located in West Philadelphia and enjoys extensive collaboration with the University of Pennsylvania’s Perelman School of Medicine.

 Melanoma Research: A Success Story